-If using a pouch, ensure that it has an external chemical indicator (square that changes colour), or use autoclave tape as external chemical indicator. - 6.
-Close the package according to instructions (e.g., seal the pouch with the self-sealing flap or a - heat sealer; fold and tope the wrap).
+If using a pouch, ensure that it has an external chemical indicator (square that changes colour), or

-Using a fell-tipped marker, label the package on the label area with package content, date of sterilization, initials and load number. - 8.
+- Close the package according to instructions (e.g., seal the pauch with the self-sealing flap or a heat sealer, fold and tope the wrop).
+Using a felf-figured marker, label the package on the label area with package content, date of - rilization, initials and load number - 8.
 Keep packages in a clean area until ready to sterilize